firefly-iii/docs/new-docs/installation/self_hosted.md

 Now you should be able to visit [http://localhost/firefly-iii/](http://localhost/firefly-iii/public) and see Firefly III.

+### It doesn't work!

+This manual can't list all the possible exceptions and errors you may run into.
+Some common issues are documented [in the FAQ](../faq/self_hosted.md).

+Look in these directions when you're running into problems:

+* Apache may not have mod_rewrite enabled or the htaccess file isn't activated (`AllowOverride`).
+* Nginx may not have the correct `try_files` instruction in the `location` block.

+Good luck!

 ## Accessing Firefly III

 ### Browsing to site